Southwark News ran an amazing appeal over six years for Evelina London.

 Tommy finally left Savannah ward in July 2013.
 ‘We have spent the last three years gradually rebuilding our son,’ Georgie says.
 ‘I made a promise to Tommy when we left the hospital that I would run a marathon to say thank you to the incredible people who work so tirelessly to help children like mine.
 I want to show maximum respect to my twins who I am humbled by every day for all that they go through with their bodies but still manage to laugh and smile.’

-The sisters recently completed the Silverstone Half Marathon in an amazing time of just over two hours - and running isn’t the only challenge the family are taking on this year.
+And running isn’t the only challenge the family are taking on this year.

 ‘James promised Tommy he would take him up a mountain if he survived after months of windowless, airless hours spent in PICU,’ Georgie says.
-So to keep that promise, the whole family –the twins in their wheelchairs, plus India, godparents and other family members – will be climbing Pen y Fan, the highest mountain in southern Britain in May.
+So to keep that promise, the whole family – the twins in their wheelchairs, plus India, godparents and other family members – will be climbing Pen y Fan, the highest mountain in southern Britain in May.

 Then James is climbing Mont Blanc with his brother, sister and brother-in-law in June and the family is entering The Superhero Triathlon in August as a family.